dcs619/dcs619.github.io/content/pages/2--about/index.md

 ### My Biography

 David is a web developer with over a decade's worth of mistakes and problem solving to show for it.
 He loves finding ways to be more efficient, doing things with intensity, and sleeping outdoors.
-He's active on Twitter and his website, [davidstevens.us](https://davidstevens.us), unless he's spending time with his wife and daughter.
+You can find him on Twitter and his website, [davidstevens.us](https://davidstevens.us), except when he's spending time with his wife and daughter.